 A fellowship program encouraging post-doctoral level trainees to build tools at Arcadia could help lower barriers around the study of non-model organisms.
 Researchers could carry these tools forward, giving them a head-start in career development.

 Ultimately, we’ve realized that there may still be many proteins in our lysates that remain unidentified if we rely solely on our transcriptome as a reference.
 This could be a consequence of inadequate transcriptome sampling depth or because those proteins’ corresponding genes were not actively transcribed during our tissue harvest.
-We are currently hard at work assembling and annotating a genome for Amblyomma americanum, which will hopefully enable a more complete decoding of the proteomics mass spectra we’ve obtained so far.
+We decided to use PacBio HiFi long-read sequencing to generate a reference genome for Amblyomma americanum, which will hopefully enable a more complete decoding of the proteomics mass spectra we’ve obtained so far.
+We present our first draft assembly in this pub: